 March 16, 2018

-Elsternwick’s much-loved Classic Cinema is a local icon – one that’s steeped in history.
+Elsternwick’s much-loved Classic Cinemas is a local icon – one that’s steeped in history.

-The building that houses the Classic Cinema was erected in 1889.
+The building that houses the Classic Cinemas was erected in 1889.

 During those early years, the venue served as a public hall and lodge rooms, where on occasion, films would be exhibited.

 A rough canvas screen would be slung across the back of a stage, bookended by two gas lamps.

 There was no fancy projection booth – the projectionist sat on scaffolding above the hall entrance.

 In 1906, Australia’s first purpose-built hall for exhibiting motion picture opened and by 1911, permanent cinemas were popping up all over the country.